-Amenorrhea is when menstruation is absent during the reproductive years, between puberty and menopause.
+Amenorrhea describes when menstruation is absent during the reproductive years, between puberty and menopause.
+It does not mean a person is infertile, but can be a sign of a health problem.

 During pregnancy, menstruation also stops, and it is common for it to stop during breastfeeding, too.